jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 You can find a list of [all the libraries here][libraries].

+Additionally, you can create your own library functions.
+See the [create a library][newLibraryLink] section for more information.

 #### Error handling and return values

 Although you can simply `exit` from a command function, it is recommended to: